OutSystems/docs-odc/src/eap/reuse-elements.md

 # Reuse elements across apps

-You can share public elements across your applications to accelerate development and enable consistency across apps.
+You can share public elements across your apps to accelerate development and enable consistency.
 Sharing elements creates dependencies between producer and consumer apps.
 In Project Neo, strong dependencies (for example, those in which a consumer executes logic from a producer) can only exist between the following app types:

-* Library (producer) and a Web or Mobile App (consumer) -- You can share Client Actions and Server Actions in libraries (producer), and use them in apps (consumer).
+* Library (producer) and an app (consumer); the app can be a Web or Mobile App  -- You can share Client Actions and Server Actions in libraries (producer), and use them in apps (consumer).
 Apps can’t be a producer when sharing Client and Server Actions.
 * Two libraries -- Libraries can be producers or consumers.

 Weak dependencies (for example, reusing a static entity) can exist between the following app types: